The most innovative style companies of 2022

 For designing clothes that speak to the moment

 South African fashion designer Thebe Magugu founded his eponymous label in Johannesburg in 2016, quickly making a name for himself by using his work to comment on politics and history.
 In 2020, he reached global audiences through the launch of his e-commerce site, which includes a section (dubbed Faculty Press) devoted to articles on contemporary South African culture.
-In 2021, in the midst of social unrest and a pandemic that hit his country hard, he created collections that spoke to issues of gender, colonialism, and poverty.
+In 2021, in the midst of social unrest and a pandemic that hit his country hard, Magugu created collections that spoke to issues of gender, colonialism, and poverty.
 For his spring/summer 2021 collection, “Counter Intelligence,” he interviewed South African women who worked as spies during apartheid, illustrating their ability to disguise themselves through pieces ranging from tailored militaristic outfits to feminine free-form dresses.
 His spring/summer 2022 menswear collection, “Doublethink,” explores how corruption widens the inequality gap, using cowboy-like silhouettes to explore the ideas of masculinity and the contrast between the black hat bandits and the white hat heroes.

 10. 100 Thieves